 Ms. Simpson was appointed by the Washtenaw County Bar Association.
 Ms. Simpson is the Managing Attorney at the Washtenaw County Office of Public Defender.
 She was formerly the primary family law specialist with the Michigan Poverty Law Program and also was a Racial Justice Attorney with the ACLU.
 Ms. Simpson is a Washtenaw County Bar Association Board Member and a Board Member of the Ann Arbor NAACP.
 Ms. Simpson is our immediate prior Board President.

 Mr. Wells was appointed by the Shiawassee County Bar Association.
-Mr. Wells is an attorney and Chief Operating Officer of the Michigan League for Human Services.
+Mr. Wells is an attorney and Chief Operating Officer of the Michigan League for Public Policy.
 He has worked with the league since 1990.
 Mr. Wells is a former legal aid staff attorney.
 He is also an accounting instructor at Davenport University and Baker College.

 Mr. Borgsdorf was appointed by the Washtenaw County Bar Association.
 Mr. Borgsdorf is a partner with Hooper, Hathaway, Price, Beuche & Wallace, P.C.
 In 1987, he was one of the founders of Friends of Legal Aid –an informal organization that has raised over $1 million for LSSCM.
 Mr. Borgsdorf continues to serve on the FOLA steering committee.